and262144/notes-and-such/notes/chemistry/states-of-matter/plasma.md

    - **Particle Movement and Kinetic Energy**: Plasma particles have extremely high kinetic energy, with ions and electrons moving independently at high speeds.
 This high energy allows constant ionization and recombination.
    - **Quantum Mechanical Effects**: In some plasmas, especially in low-density or astrophysical contexts, quantum effects such as tunneling and quantum states can be significant, impacting particle behavior at micro-scales.

-   **Suggested Media Attachment**:
-   - **Video**: Microscopic simulation of particle movement in plasma, highlighting the independent movement of ions and electrons.
-(Attachment: Microscopic Particle Dynamics in Plasma)

 ---

 ### 6. **Macroscopic Properties**